Polymorphic Iterable Sequential Effect Systems: Syntactic Type Safety for Generic Sequential Effects

-We parameterize our core language by a monotone indexed effect quantale $Q$.
+We parameterize our core language by a number of external features.
+First among these is a monotone indexed effect quantale $Q$.
 Since we will index our effect quantales by syntactic values, monotonicity ensures effects remain valid under the creation of new syntactic values (e.g., allocation of new heap cells).
 Stability under substitution of variables (syntactic values in a call-by-value calculus) is ensured by the fact that all effect quantale homomorphisms map defined compositions to defined compositions.
 Any constant (i.e., non-indexed) effect quantale trivially lifts to a monotone indexed effect quantale that ignores its arguments.
 The product construction $\otimes$ lifts in the expected way for two indexed effect quantales sharing a single index set.

 We must also abstract over notation for elements of the indexed effect quantale.
-We assume a (possibly infinite) family of effect constructors of the form $E(\overline{x}^n)$ where each constructor takes a specified number of elements of the indexing set (which in our framework will always be a set of values).
+We assume a (possibly infinite) family of effect constructors of the form $E(\overline{x}^n)$ where each constructor takes a specified number of elements of the indexing set (which in our framework will always be a set of syntactic values).
 Syntactic substitution into these effects is then a matter of mapping substitution across the arguments to the constructor --- in the case of our core language, mapping syntactic substitution of values across the values given as arguments.
-For example, for the locking effect quantale (Definition \ref{def:locking}) there may be a range of effect constructors $\mathsf{Locking}n{-}m(\ldots)$ that accept $n+m$ arguments, where the first $n$ arguments specify the locks held in the precondition, and the last $m$ specify the locks held in the postcondition (possibly including multiples), such as $\mathsf{Locking}1{-}0(x)$ to indicate the effect of code that requires lock $x$ held once and if terminating finishes having released the lock.
-Subtituting $x$ by a concrete lock location $\ell$ would yield $\mathsf{Locking}1{-}0(\ell)$.
-Our proof assumes all effects of the given indexed effect quantale can be written in this way (including $I$), but does not require case analysis or (co)induction effects specified this way.
+For example, for the locking effect quantale (Definition \ref{def:locking}) there may be a range of effect constructors $\mathsf{Locking}^n_m(\ldots)$ that accept $n+m$ arguments, where the first $n$ arguments specify the locks held in the precondition, and the last $m$ specify the locks held in the postcondition (possibly including multiples), such as $\mathsf{Locking}^1_0(x)$ to indicate the effect of code that requires lock $x$ held once and if terminating finishes having released the lock.
+Substituting $x$ by a concrete lock location $\ell$ would yield $\mathsf{Locking}^1_0(\ell)$.
+Our proof assumes all effects of the given indexed effect quantale can be written in this way (including $I$), but does not require case analysis or (co)induction on effects specified this way.

-For the remainder of this section, we fix some unspecified monotone indexed effect quantale $Q$ with the required constructors.